What to Know About The Commanders Ahead of Sunday’s NFC Championship Game - Washingtonian

 The Commanders’ shift from the Möbius strip mediocrity of the Snyder years to their current (and largely unexpected!) excellence started at the top.
 Majority team owner Josh Harris’s investment group purchased the franchise for a record $6.05 billion in July 2023, and in January of last year brought in Adam Peters, previously successful with the San Francisco 49ers, as the team’s general manager.
 Next came Dan Quinn, a former Dallas Cowboys defensive coordinator with ties to the DMV as an alumni of Maryland’s Salisbury University, as head coach.
 Joining Quinn were Kliff Kingsbury as offensive coordinator and Joe Whitt Jr. as defensive coordinator.

 The Commanders selected Daniels, a Heisman Trophy winner out of LSU, with the second pick in the 2024 draft.
-Other new faces include linebacker Bobby Wagner, running back Austin Eckler, tight end Zach Ertz, and cornerbacks Mike Sainristil and Marshon Lattimore.
+Other new faces include linebacker Bobby Wagner, running back Austin Ekeler, tight end Zach Ertz, and cornerbacks Mike Sainristil and Marshon Lattimore.

 According to Ben Standig, a senior NFL writer for The Athletic who covers the Commanders, the changes have paid dividends on the field and in the locker room.
 “Coming out of the Dan Snyder era, there’s been this sense of optimism,” Standig tells Washingtonian, noting that Quinn and Peters have fostered a play-for-each-other ethos that has been infectous.
 “It’s translating into actual wins and production.
 This is the most sum-of-the-parts team I can recall in pro sports.”
 The vibes, apparently, are immaculate.